dimonoff/docs/gitbook/concepts/pubsub-bridge.md

   - `device_id`, `registry_id` and `version` become headers
   - `data` becomes the message body

-  To receive messages from an outgoing link, subscribe to the chosen topic on your MQTT broker with the client of your choice.
-Messages received on the PubSub topic are forwarded as-is to this topic.
+  To receive messages from an outgoing link, subscribe to the chosen MQTT topic on your broker with the client of your choice.
+Messages received on the **PubSub** topic are forwarded as-is to this **MQTT** topic.
 </details>

 ### HTTPS

 ![](../.gitbook/assets/pubsubbridge-http.svg)

 For an HTTPS outgoing link, you will need an HTTPS server accessible from the Internet and a route that accepts the POST method.
-A request will be made to this route for each message to be transmitted.
+For each message that needs to be forwarded, a request will be sent to this route with the message as a body.

 For an HTTPS ingoing link, you will need an HTTP client.